revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 > No
 > - A static method can not be overriden if a sub class has a method with the same name as the static method in super class, its considered as hiding.
-> - unlike overloading, if static method is called in superclass, the superclass static method is invoked and if static method is called in subclass, the subclass static method is invoked.
+> - Unlike overloading, if static method is called in superclass, the superclass static method is invoked and if static method is called in subclass, the subclass static method is invoked.
 </details>